momozor/moisrs/README.md

 *moisrs* comes as a CLI program.
-Once installed, you can invoke *moisrs* from the command line to generate a `SPEC` YAML formatted file based on your software/project requirements.
+Once installed, you can invoke *moisrs* from the command line to generate a `SPECIFICATION` YAML formatted file based on your software/project requirements.

-To view the YAML file as table, just run `moisrs --show` in the directory where `SPEC` file is located.
+To view the YAML file as table, just run `moisrs --show` in the directory where `SPECIFICATION` file is located.

 For more details, invoke `moisrs --help`.